oguimbal/jcool-docs/demander/push-mediation.md

 You could surely see this to be hard constraint, but leveraging justice.cool modelization can bring you and your opponent:

-- A well formated and complete file which does not miss any piece of information.
+- A justice.cool score which helps both parties to evaluate the situation.
 - Logical explanations telling how the claim amounts have been computed, and why you are entitled to them.
-- [In some cases] A justice.cool score which helps both parties to evaluate the situation.
+- A well formated and complete file which does not miss any piece of information.